 Static caravan interior cleaning

-Create a daily or weekly cleaning list to keep on top of general cleaning in your static and then also monthly cleaning tasks.
+Create a daily or weekly cleaning list to keep on top of general cleaning in your static and monthly cleaning tasks for a deep clean.

 More frequent cleaning tasks include:

 - Dusting and vacuuming (portable vacuums can work well in smaller spaces)